 Tax Considerations.
 In setting compensation for our NEOs, our compensation committee considers the deductibility of compensation under the Code.
-Section 162(m) of the Code prohibits us from taking a tax deduction for compensation in excess of \$1.0 million that is paid to our chief executive officer and our NEOs, excluding our chief financial officer, and that is not considered "performance-based" compensation under Section 162(m).
-However, certain transition rules of Section 162(m) permit us to treat as performance-based compensation that is not subject to the \$1.0 million cap on the following: (i) the compensation resulting from the exercise of stock options that we granted prior to our initial public offering; (ii) the compensation payable under bonus arrangements that were in place prior to our initial public offering; and (iii) compensation resulting from the exercise of stock options, or the vesting of restricted stock, that we may grant during the period that began after the closing of our initial public offering and generally ends on the date of our annual shareholders meeting that occurs in 2011.
-Our 2004 Stock and Incentive Awards Plan provides for the grant of performance-based compensation under Section 162(m).
+Section 162(m) of the Code (which we refer to as "Section 162(m)") prohibits us from taking a tax deduction for compensation in excess of \$1.0 million that is paid to our chief executive officer and our NEOs, excluding our chief financial officer, and that is not considered "performance-based" compensation under Section 162(m).
+However, certain transition rules of Section 162(m) have permitted us to treat as performance-based compensation that is not subject to the \$1.0 million cap on the following: (i) the compensation resulting from the exercise of stock options that we granted prior to our December 2007 initial public offering; (ii) the compensation payable under bonus arrangements that were in place prior to our initial public offering; and (iii) compensation resulting from the exercise of stock options, or the vesting of restricted stock, that we may grant during the period that began after the closing of our initial public offering and generally ends on the date of this year's annual meeting.
+Our 2004 Stock and Incentive Awards Plan provides for the grant of performance-based compensation under Section 162(m), and we are seeking shareholder approval of the Plan at this year's annual meeting to enable us to qualify awards granted under the Plan to be considered performance-based compensation for purposes of Section 162(m).
 Our compensation committee may, however, approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive levels of total compensation for our executive officers.

 In past years, we granted incentive stock options to our NEOs under our equity-based plans.
 We have also granted non-qualified stock options under our equity-based plans.
 Because our company does not receive an income tax deduction with respect to incentive stock options unless there is a disqualifying disposition of the stock acquired under the option, our compensation committee decided in fiscal 2009 to discontinue the grant of incentive stock options to our NEOs and other employees.
+We also converted almost all of our then outstanding incentive stock options to non-qualified stock options in fiscal 2011.

 We maintain certain deferred compensation arrangements for our employees and non-employee directors that are potentially subject to Code Section 409A.
 If such an arrangement is neither exempt from the application of Code Section 409A nor complies with the provisions of Code Section 409A, then the employee or non-employee director participant in such arrangement is considered to have taxable income when the deferred compensation vests, even if not paid at such time, and such income is subject to an additional 20% income tax.
-In such event, we are obligated to report such taxable income to the IRS and, for employees, withhold both regular income taxes and the 20% additional income tax.
+In such event, we are obligated to report such taxable income to the Internal Revenue Service and, for employees, withhold both regular income taxes and the 20% additional income tax.
 If we fail to do so, we could be liable for the withholding taxes and interest and penalties thereon.
 Stock options with an exercise price lower than the fair market value of our Common Stock on the date of grant are not exempt from coverage under Code Section 409A.
 We believe that all of our stock option grants are exempt from coverage under Code Section 409A.
 Our deferred compensation arrangements are intended to either qualify for an exemption from, or to comply with, Code Section 409A.